botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/functions.md

 - `data`: some arbitrary data to pass to the executed custom command.

 Calling `execCC` with 0 delay sets `.StackDepth` to the current recursion depth and limits it to 2.
+`execCC` is rate-limited strictly to a maximum of 10 delayed custom commands executed per channel per minute.
+Executions beyond this number will be dropped.

 ##### Example